Yash9459/cosmos-db-mongodb-nodejs-quickstart/readme.md

 ---
 -->

-# Quickstart: Azure Cosmos DB for MongoDB - Azure SDK for Node.js
+# Quickstart: Azure Cosmos DB for MongoDB - Node.js

-This is a simple Express web application to illustrate common basic usage of Azure Cosmos DB for MongoDB with the Azure SDK for Node.js
+This is a simple Express web application to illustrate common basic usage of Azure Cosmos DB for MongoDB with Node.js

 ## Prerequisites